Tupolev ANT-2: Design and development

 The ANT-2's construction was done by TsAGI's AGOS division on floors one and three on 16 Radio Street in Moscow.
 The design was a cantilever high-wing monoplane with a triangular cross-section, which proved useful because of the increased strength and rigidity, which reduced the need for fuselage struts to keep the same shape, and added the aerodynamic benefit of avoiding vortex drag under the aft fuselage.
 The fuselage was divided into three sections: the first gave easy access to the engine for inspection, the second was an enclosed area for the two passengers, who faced each other- with an entrance through a door on the side of the fuselage, and the third, left vacant, was the tail elements.
 The passenger area was behind and below the cockpit, where the pilot was in an open canopy.
 Similar to contemporary Junkers designs, the aircraft skin was made of corrugated iron sheeting.
 The engine was a British Bristol Lucifer piston engine which could produce 100 HP.

 Completion of the first aircraft was in May 1924, with two sacks filled with sand to represent the passengers' weight.
 The first flight was on 26 May, conducted by Nikolai Petrov.
 The ANT-2 proved difficult to manage and unstable in flight, but its handling qualities were improved after enlargement of the tail.
 However, due to material shortages in the USSR, and difficulty in obtaining engines, the project never reached the stage of mass production.

-Survivors
+Surviving aircraft

 A surviving example of the ANT-2 is preserved at the Central Air Force Museum at Monino, outside Moscow, Russia.